Blacksburg Transit

+Service in Blacksburg was overhauled in 2024, moving the hub of service from Virginia Tech's Drillfield to the Loops at the new Transit Center.
+This major change increased route efficiency and typically due to the shortened route length provided increased frequency without adding additional vehicles.
+A new route, the Campus Shuttle (CAS), provides high frequency service around central campus.
+CAS accounted for 20% of all passenger trips in FY25.

 System of the Year

 In 2019, BT was named the American Public Transportation Association's Outstanding Public Transportation System for agencies carrying fewer than 4 million passenger trips per year.
 BT was singled out for their successful delivery of service to Virginia Tech, Blacksburg and Christiansburg based on performance on 24 quantitative and qualitative criteria, including ridership.
 In the three years evaluated (2016, 2017 and 2018), BT experienced an unprecedented 22 percent growth in ridership from 3.5 to 4.3 million passenger trips per year.

+Maroon loop during class change in August 2025.